cann-emma/DSProject1/README.md

 ## Software and Platform

-This project was developed using R Studio (version 4.4.1), alongside several key packages: tm, SentimentAnalysis, transformEmotions, ggpubbr, topicmodels, tidytext, and dplyr to perform text mining, sentiment analysis, topic modeling, and data visualization.
+This project was developed using R Studio (version 4.4.1), alongside several key packages: dplyr, readr, tm, ggwordcloud, SentimentAnalysis, topicmodels, tidytext, ggplot2, transforEmotion, and ggpubr to perform data cleaning, text mining, sentiment analysis, topic modeling, significance testing and data visualization.
+Python alongside the Gemini API were used in the topic modeling portion of project.
 The project runs on both Windows and Mac platforms.

 ## Documentation Map
 1. Data